 Some of the information in this section, including information with respect to our business plans and strategies, contain forward-looking statements that involve risks and uncertainties.
-You should read "Forward-Looking Statements" on page 22 for a discussion of the risks and uncertainties related to those statements and also "Risk Factors", "Restated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 30, 187 and 219, respectively, for a discussion of certain factors that may affect our business, financial condition or results of operations.
+You should read "Forward-Looking Statements" on page 22 for a discussion of the risks and uncertainties related to those statements and also "Risk Factors", "Restated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 30, 190 and 237, respectively, for a discussion of certain factors that may affect our business, financial condition or results of operations.
 Our actual results may differ materially from those expressed in or implied by these forward-looking statements.
-Unless otherwise indicated or the context otherwise requires, the financial information included herein is based on or derived from our Restated Financial Statements included in this Draft Red Herring Prospectus.
-For further information, see "Restated Financial Statements" beginning on page 187.
+Unless otherwise indicated or the context otherwise requires, the financial information included herein is based on or derived from our Restated Financial Statements included in this Red Herring Prospectus.
+For further information, see "Restated Financial Statements" beginning on page 190.
 Unless the context otherwise requires, in this section, references to "we", "us", "our", "our Company, "Arunaya" or "the Company", refers to "Arunaya Organics Limited".

-This section should be read in conjunction with the "Industry Overview" on page 187 of this Draft Red Herring Prospectus.
+This section should be read in conjunction with the "Industry Overview" on page 190 of this Red Herring Prospectus.
 Our financial year ends on March 31 of each year, and references to a particular Financial Year are to the 12-month period ending March 31 of that year.

-Overview
+Business Overview

 Our Company started its operation in dye industry in the year 2010.
-We engage in trading, distribution, and manufacturing activities of different types of dyes and its intermediaries.
-A significant portion of our revenue from operations comes from outsourcing job work services to our group company Chinmay Chemicals Private Limited.
+We engage in trading and manufacturing activities of different types of dyes and its intermediaries.
+A significant portion of our revenue is generated from outsourcing our key function i.e. manufacturing of our finished product from our group company Chinmay Chemicals Private Limited.
 We supply a comprehensive range of products, including reactive, acid, direct, basic, and solvent dyes, as well as dye intermediates.
 Our products are available in multiple forms, such as standardized spray-dried and tray-dried powders, granules, crude, reverse osmosis-treated products and salt free.
 Additionally, we provide specialty performance chemicals tailored for the paper industry and textile dyeing.
 Our diverse product portfolio is designed to cater to both domestic and international markets.
 Our production facility, located at C-8, GIDC Estate, Naroda, Ahmedabad- 382330, Gujarat, India, has an annual capacity of approximately 30 metric ton per annum.
 We are committed to maintaining high standards of quality and environmental management, as evidenced by our ISO 9001:2015 and ISO 14001:2015 certifications.

 Our manufacturing facility is located at C-8, GIDC Estate, Naroda, Ahmedabad-382330, Gujarat, India.
 It is equipped with the essential infrastructure for raw material storage, product manufacturing, and finished goods storage, all supported by quality control measures.
-For more detailed information about our facility, please refer to the section titled "Our Business - Manufacturing Facility" on page 134 of this Draft Red Herring Prospectus.
+For more detailed information about our facility, please refer to the section titled "Our Business - Manufacturing Facility" on page 138 of this Red Herring Prospectus.
 Strategically located in Naroda, our facility leverages proximity to Mundra Port and ICD Ahmedabad, enabling logistics for product distribution, raw material procurement, and seamless access to our customers.